 Anyway, the premise of this game is that while you and your younger sister are looking through the storage room, you accidentally come across a magical book that shrinks you both to microscopic size.
 As it turns out, this book actually belongs to a group of tiny aliens called the Kisechu, who plan to use it to take over the Earth.

 There are two additional aspects to the gameplay.
 When you open your menu, you'll sometimes be able to access "The Mind" and "Helpers".
-Helpers are just what you would expect.
+Helpers are just about what you would expect.
 Random NPCs will decide to join you on your quest and you can use them as a fourth party member whenever there's room for them.
 It's an interesting concept, but aside from one character that appears later, these helpers don't really add much to your team.

 Yeah.

-Overall, I don't think Towelket 3 is a good introduction to the series.
-I can't recommend this game in good faith as it constantly demands your time but doesn't have the content to justify it.
-A lot of people end up dropping the series after playing this game, and honestly, I understand.
-Even during my first playthrough of it, I didn't enjoy it and the only reason I managed to get through it was because I was curious to see how the rest of the series would turn out (spoiler, it's MUCH better than this).
-The only time I was able to look at this game fondly was when I wasn't playing it, which is really not a good thing.
+A lot of people end up dropping the series after playing this game, and honestly?
+I get it.
+Even during my first playthrough, I didn't really enjoy it, and the only reason I managed to get through it was because I was curious to see what the rest of the series had to offer...and if it was really just more of the same (spoiler: it's MUCH better).
+The only time I've ever been able to look at this game fondly is when I'm not playing it, which is really not a good thing.

 I rate this game 1.5/5 Towels